influxdata/influxdb/cmd/influxd/run/server_test.md

 # Server Integration Tests

-Currently, the file `server_test.go` has integration tests for single node scendarios.
+Currently, the file `server_test.go` has integration tests for single node scenarios.
 At some point we'll need to add cluster tests, and may add them in a different file, or rename `server_test.go` to `server_single_node_test.go` or something like that.